dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Moth Progress
+### Final Clock

-With some help from a tutor I have a prototype of the alarm.
+This is my final moth clock.
+I am quite happy with the outcome and have enjoyed overcoming the challenges I faced with the help from the tutors during this assessment.